Serapieum-of-alex/Hapi/docs/examples/distributed-model-calib.md

 from hapi.run import Run
 Run.run_distributed(Coello)
 ```
-- the result of the simulation will be stored as attributes in the Catchment object as follow
+- the result of the simulation is returned, and also assigned to `Coello.results` as follow

 ```python
 """